This chapter is about how to implement effective casework procedures.

 Some firms, as a matter of policy, direct any costs recovered in successful litigation to the firm’s pro bono budget or other charitable causes.

-As with professional costs, the firm’s protocol governing charging and recovering disbursements should be covered in the firm’s pro bono policy,and will be reflected in its letter of engagement or costs agreement.
-The anticipated amounts, who will be responsible for paying them and when such payment (if any) is due, should all be covered in the agreement.
+As with professional costs, the firm’s protocol governing charging and recovering disbursements should be covered in the firm’s pro bono policy, and will be reflected in its letter of engagement or costs agreement.
+The letter of engagement should include:

-Courts and tribunals generally provide for fee exemptions or waivers for indigent litigants.
+Courts and tribunals generally provide for fee exemptions or waivers for litigants from financially disadvantaged backgrounds.
 Firms should always check to see whether fee waiver or exemption or disbursement assistance is available for their clients.

-If liabilities arise, the pro bono client should be consulted about them, advised whether the firm considers such expenses as essential to the continuation of the matter about, and consulted about their liability to pay the disbursement.
+If liabilities are expected to, or do arise, the pro bono client should be advised whether the firm considers such expenses are essential to the continuation of the matter about, and consulted about their liability to pay the disbursement.

 The following are examples of clauses in letters of engagement explaining the client’s liability to pay disbursements.